|1EdTech Learning Resource Meta-Data Best Practice and Implementation Guide

 Namespaces provide a simple way of qualifying element and attribute names to create uniqueness and/or to indicate the source of the element or attribute, particularly if there are conflicts with other systems that have created the same element or attribute name.
 The manner in which namespaces may be interpreted by applications is not specified.
 There are two general approaches to namespaces:

 - Use to point to a specific encoding schema for machine interpretation, and

 - Use as a reference for uniqueness and possibly definition (semantics).

 With your elements, taxonomies, and extensions chosen, it is time to create your meta-data instance.
-The IMS community has chosen XML as the first language in which the IMS meta-data will be represented.
+The 1EdTech community has chosen XML as the first language in which the 1EdTech meta-data will be represented.
 Creating an XML instance is quite straightforward and will seem very familiar to those developers who have spent a lot of time working with HTML.
 XML uses many of the tagging and formatting conventions found in HTML.
-IMS recommends using tools for generating XML instances to reduce the number of common errors.
+1EdTech recommends using tools for generating XML instances to reduce the number of common errors.